rsnodgrass/hass-lunos/README.md

-# LUNOS Fan Control for Home Assistant
+# LUNOS Heat Recovery Ventilation for Home Assistant

 ***NOT YET IMPLEMENTED***